bchanlee/COMP2017/A1/README.md

-# Assignment 1 - Timetable
+# Assignment 1 - Handling Files and Strings

 Program finds the next earliest train departure after arrival at a station.